-This post- Crossroads Sweater Crochet Pattern- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Crochet Sweater with Cables Pattern – Crossroads Sweater contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

 The Crossroads Sweater crochet pattern is rated intermediate in difficulty.
-You will need to know how to do the basic crochet stitches as well as front post double and triple crochet.
-You’ll also need to be familiar with back loop only stitching and the basic workups of garments.
+You will need to know how to do basic crochet stitches, like single crochet and double crochet, as well as front post double and triple crochet.

 The pattern comes with written instructions as well as a photo tutorials for the cable work.

 This sweater is made with worsted (#4) weight yarn.
 I used Lion Brand Heartland yarn in the colorway Danali.

 I love Heartland yarn because it is soft and sturdy, and comes in so many beautiful colors.
 Most of the colors have a beautiful heathered look to them.
 It is 100% acrylic and can be found in most yarn stores and online.

 However, you can use any worsted weight (#4) yarn you would like.

 This sweater has 2-3″ of positive ease.
 The pattern comes with instructions for women’s sizes XS to 3X.

 It is a top down workup, with sleeves and trim added at the end.
 The sleeves have a slight decrease in them to give them a nice fitted look around the wrists.